Audio/music corpora

 The clean portion of the data consists of audio clips whose labels are rated as present in the clip and predominant (almost all with full inter-annotator agreement), meaning that the label is correct and, in most cases, there is no additional acoustic material other than the labeled class.
 A few clips may contain some additional sound events, but they occur in the background and do not belong to any of the 20 target classes.
 This is more common for some classes that rarely occur alone, e.g., “Fire”, “Glass”, “Wind” or “Walk, footsteps”.

 The noisy portion of the data consists of audio clips that received no human validation.
-In this case, they are categorized on the basis of the user-provided tags in Freesound.
+In this case, they are categorised on the basis of the user-provided tags in Freesound.
 Hence, the noisy portion features a certain amount of label noise.

 5.3 FUSS